“We walked across England!” – Walking Hadrian’s Wall, West to East

 - Check these links for more resources and tips for planning your own Hadrian’s Wall walk, and our gear list.

-Disclosure: This page contains affiliate links to products we recommend and have verified and/or personally used, and we may earn a small commission from qualifying purchases.
+Disclosure: This page contains affiliate links to products we recommend and have verified and/or personally used, and at no additional cost to you, we may earn a small commission if you make a purchase.

 Pin for later?